ctlevi/smarthome/README.md

 Currently, a 1 minute cron job via CloudWatch events calls the GraphQL mutation `refreshSwitches` to make the real world match the state of the DynamoDB table.

+To deploy new code for the Lambda function, run `npm run upload` in the /lambda folder.

 # Raspberry Pi
 TBD